 PLAYING ON THE EDGE 2 was released in October 2020 to equal success.
 Bringing together six contemporary composers with Sirius Quartet, the album is lauded as being “full of precise and flawless instrumentation” (Take Effect).

 In addition to Trio Casal’s MOTO CELESTE, January 2020 kicked off with the release of one of Navona’s latest Call for Scores albums: ETEREO, an album of flute music performed by Lindsey Goodman.
 Lindsey, who previously released her own album RETURNING TO HEIGHTS UNSEEN as a PARMA Artist, was selected as a Call for Scores featured performer.

 Eight composers, from returning PARMA artists Bruce Babcock and Alla Elana Cohen to new faces, brought an original collection of styles to the table: bebop for Josh OXford, Webern for Jason Taurins, and James Brown for Jennifer Jolley, to name a few.
 In only a few short weeks, ETEREO gained attention from large-scale press, including The Flute View who stated “[Goodman’s] world class collaborators and composers make for an enthralling album of new works for flute.”

-The momentum doesn’t stop: the PARMA Winter/Spring 2020 Concert Season sees MOTO CELESTE at Carnegie, Thomas Mesa’s DIVISION OF MEMORY (Winter 2019 Call for Scores) at The DiMenna Center’s Cary Hall, and more on the horizon.
-New projects are about to have their beginnings with the Winter 2020 Call for Scores, and we can’t wait to work with old friends while also meeting new artists and experiencing new sounds and ideas.
+New projects are about to have their beginnings with the Fall 2020 Call for Scores, featuring the Subotica Philharmonic Strings, clarinetist Matthias Müller, Trio Casals, and the Zagreb Festival Orchestra.
+We’re looking forward to working with old friends while also meeting new artists and experiencing new sounds and ideas.

 In addition to the previously mentioned albums, explore a selection of albums resulting from past Call for Scores: